 Rumour has it mortgage rates could be going up.
-The Bank of Canada (BoC) has dropped some hints a hike to the overnight rate (the main policy interest rate in Canada) could be coming.
+The central bank has dropped some hints that a hike to the Bank of Canada interest rate, or overnight rate (the main policy interest rate in Canada) could be coming.
 The overnight rate has a direct effect on the prime rate, the rate on which variable mortgage rates are based.

-It’s been a very long time since an interest rate hike has happened.
+It’s been a very long time since a Bank of Canada interest rate hike has happened.
 In fact, the last time the BoC raised rates was in September 2010.
 A lot can happen in seven years, so we don’t blame you if you forgot what happens if mortgage rates rise.
 Here’s a refresher:

 If you already have a mortgage

 There are a few possible scenarios for you if you already have a mortgage.
 Let’s start with the simplest scenario.
 If you have a fixed-rate mortgage, nothing will happen.

 That’s it.
 Fixed rates are locked in for the entire mortgage term—most commonly five years.
 Your rate is guaranteed not to change in that time regardless of what happens in the market.

 If your fixed-rate mortgage is up for renewal soon, you can rest easy because fixed mortgage rates are influenced primarily by bond yields, not the prime rate.
 And today’s best mortgage rates—fixed or variable—are substantially lower than they were five years ago.
 There’s a chance fixed-rate mortgages could rise, but not as a result of anything happening at the BoC.

 If you have a variable-rate mortgage, however, you will be affected by a change in the prime rate.